Why This Matters

 What You Should Know About Graduating From College in Colorado

 It’s important to think about the career opportunities available in the state you wish to attend college.
 By researching the biggest industries in Colorado, you can have a better understanding of your job outlook after graduation.
-The top five industries in Colorado as of October 2021 were trade, transportation, and utilities; professional and business services; government; education and health services; and goods-producing.
+As of May 2022, the five Colorado industries with the highest number of employees are office and administrative support occupations, sales, food preparation and serving, business and financial operations, and transportation and material moving.

-In Colorado, the five fastest-growing careers for graduates with a bachelor’s degree are agents and talent managers, film and video editors, interpreters and translators, operations research analysts, and animal scientists.
+The five fastest-growing careers for graduates with a bachelor’s degree in Colorado are agents and talent managers, film and video editors, interpreters and translators, operations research analysts, and animal scientists.

 What’s Next?